learn-co-curriculum/react-hooks-data-fetching/README.md

 So, since the data is being requested _after_ React has updated the DOM, is there a _side effect_ that might be useful here?

-Why yes there is!
+Well, yes there is!
 Whenever we want to fetch data in our components without making a user trigger that request by clicking a button or submitting a form, the `useEffect` hook gives us a great place to do that.
 By putting a `fetch()` within `useEffect`, when the data is received, we can use